 As parents, we sometimes forget to count our preschoolers as meaningful and productive members of the home.
 It’s your child’s home as well, so start involving your child in home related tasks.

-In other words, cleaning dishes, sweeping the floor, tidying up the living space, making the bed, prepping dinner, etc. However, make sure what your asking isn’t a dreaded chore.
-We want the children to enjoy the experience and make them excited to help out.
+In other words, cleaning dishes, sweeping the floor, tidying up the living space, making the bed, prepping dinner, etc. However, we want to make it more than just chores.
+We want the children to enjoy the experience of the tasks at hand and make them excited to help out or take part.

 Second, involve them in your tasks that are important to your lively hood.
 For instance, if you own a family farm or work from home business.
 You can include your child in age-appropriate responsibilities that will allow them to feel like they are a part of something.
 In this case, it would be feeding the animals, collecting chicken eggs, etc.

 Along the same lines, it’s vital for children to feel like they can contribute to something.
-Unlike traditional education, where we tend to exclude our kids in tasks, in Montessori education, we don’t exclude our kids from this type of learning because we want them to prepare for real life.
+We want them to know that their contributions to the home matters.
+Unlike traditional education, where we tend to exclude our kids in the majority of tasks, in Montessori education, we don’t exclude our kids from this type of learning because we want them to prepare for the life to come.

 7. Know your Child’s Personality